 Production and printing

-UiB has a framework agreement with the printing company AiT Bjerch to facilitate the printing of doctoral dissertations.
+UiB has a framework agreement with the printing company Skipnes to facilitate the printing of the final version of the doctoral thesis - copies for the public defence and libraries.
 The aim is to ensure an easy, reasonably priced and professional management of the process from manuscript to finished thesis.
-Information regarding printing of thesis and the UiB template is found here.

 If the thesis is recommended, it should be publically available two weeks before the public defence.
 Printing copies for the venue of the public defence and the library should start right after recommendation.